One year later, CARE continues to reach needy families and communities affected by Typhoon Haiyan.

 We had great hopes and dreams.
 But then we had to leave our homeland and our dreams behind.
 Volunteering for CARE gives us hope.

 - Hadi, a Syrian refugee and volunteer

-This winter, we have helped thousands of families prepare for the cold winter months with a kit that includes five blankets, a heater or the cash equivalant, a carpet and a monthly allowance to cover heating costs.
-A total of US$ 1,476,520 has been distributed so far this winter for fuel and heaters.
-Every day, CARE receives an average of 100 calls about Syrian and Lebanese families in dire need of help to survive the cold.
-In addition to these distributions, CARE will be helping families living in tents and collective situations (sharing rooms in schools and abandoned buildings, for example) with additional support.
+Last winter, we helped thousands of families prepare for the cold winter months with a kit that includes five blankets, a heater or the cash equivalant, a carpet and a monthly allowance to cover heating costs.
+A total of US$ 1,476,520 was distributed for fuel and heaters.
+In addition to these distributions, CARE helped families living in tents and collective situations (sharing rooms in schools and abandoned buildings, for example) with additional support.

 In Cairo, Alexandria, Damietta and Ismailia, CARE is working on breaking stereotypes concerning the Syrian community and on promoting better integration and acceptance with host communities.
 We also are working to create awareness about sexual exploitation, including forced marriage, and referring survivors of gender-based violence to quality health and psychological services (and emergency shelter if needed).
 CARE is also helping families with emergency cash assistance and identifying opportunities for steady employment.
 In December, we held a day of awareness for Syrian refugees, both children and adults, during which a reputable psychologist spoke about trauma and children participated in learning activities about child abuse.
 Most participants were very affected by the lectures, and many have expressed their need for individual psychological support (which they are receiving by psychologist specializing in sexual abuse).
 We plan to reach 10,000 refugees with CARE's services in the coming months.